 Alternatives to Reverse Mortgages

-Before getting a reverse mortgage, there are a few options you may want to consider that could satisfy your financial needs.
+Before getting a reverse mortgage, consider a few options that could satisfy your financial needs.

 Refinancing Your Current Mortgage

-If you still have a mortgage, the most common option, refinancing to a lower interest rate might be, is to decrease your monthly payments.
+If you still have a mortgage, the most common option, refinancing to a lower interest rate, might be to decrease your monthly payments.

 Possible Advantages